-Are you interested in purchasing nappies in bulk?
-There are online options for you to buy bulk nappies in Australia and safe yourself some money.
+Are you interested in buying bulk nappies in Australia?
+There are online options for you to buy eco nappies in bulk nappies and save yourself some dollars.
 If you are interested in Eco nappies and buying them in bulk, read along to learn more about the details of four genuine Eco nappy brands.
 Some of them have some great independent eco-credentials worth considering.

 What are Eco Nappies?